 - Identifies outreach and public awareness challenges related to the remapping of levee-affected areas and proposes approaches to deal with these challenges; and

 - Proposes cooperative development by FEMA and the U.S. Army Corps of Engineers (USACE) of a Geographic Information System-based levee inventory.

-To properly evaluate the flood protection capabilities of levee systems, FEMA has issued regulations and established operational procedures for FEMA staff, contractors, and mapping partners that are actively involved in the flood hazard mapping program carried out in support of the NFIP.
-The FEMA regulatory requirements for evaluating the flood protection capabilities of levee systems and the mapping of flood hazards for levee-impacted areas appear in Section 65.10 of the NFIP regulations.
-The FEMA procedural requirements for the evaluation and mapping of levee-affected areas are documented in Appendix H of FEMA's Guidelines and Specifications for Flood Hazard Mapping Partners and in FEMA Procedure Memorandums issued to clarify the requirements and procedures in Appendix H.
+To properly evaluate the flood control capabilities of levee systems, FEMA has issued regulations and established operational procedures for its staff, contractors, and mapping partners who are actively involved in the NFIP’s flood hazard mapping program.
+The FEMA regulatory requirements for evaluating the flood control capabilities of levee systems and the mapping of flood hazards for levee-impacted areas appear in Section 65.10 of the NFIP regulations.
+The FEMA procedural requirements for evaluating and mapping levee-affected areas are documented in FEMA’s Guidance for Flood Risk Analysis and Mapping of Levees at https://www.fema.gov/media-library-data/1524085432002-e9d771ca450758832f64f8e4f1ff2779/Levee_Guidance_Feb_2018.pdf.

 In September 2005, FEMA created the Interagency Levee Policy Review Committee, which undertook a comprehensive assessment of the NFIP regulations and FEMA procedures related to the evaluation and mapping of levee systems and levee-impacted areas.
 Committee participants included technical and policy issue experts from the following Federal agencies:

 - U.S. Bureau of Reclamation